josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ### 2. Problem Setup

+NEW TEST

 Broadly, we care about getting a rocket from a starting location to the location of the landing site, with zero velocity[^3].
 Along the way, we likely have some secondary objectives, like minimizing fuel or the time spent along the way.

 ![landing_diagram](/assets/rocket_landing/landing_diagram.png){: width="500px"}

 Typically, the position, velocity, and orientation of the rocket is represented by $x$, called the "state" of the rocket.
 Similarly, we have some way of influencing the state of the rocket (i.e. a rocket engine), which we denote the "input" $u$.
-Hopefully we also have an idea about how the position of the rocket will evolve over time according to the laws of physics and our input - in other words, we know some function $f$ such that:
+Hopefully we also have an idea about how the position of the rocket will evolve over time according to the laws of physics and our input - in other words, we know some function $$f$$ such that:

 <div align="center">

- $x_{k+1} = f(x_k, u_k)$
+ $$x_{k+1} = f(x_k, u_k)$$

 </div align="center">